Explosive Percolation Obeys Standard Finite-Size Scaling in an Event-based Ensemble

-In this Letter, we study the EP by a similar way as in~\cite{Lee2011,Nagler2011,Fan2020}.
-A simple but important difference is that, after locating the random pseudo-critical point ${\cal T}_N$, the process was repeated according to the recorded sequence of inserted bonds.
+In this Letter, we study EP in a similar way as in~\cite{Manna2011,Lee2011,Nagler2011,Fan2020,Feshanjerdi2021}.
+A simple but important difference is that, after locating ${\cal T}_N$, the process was repeated according to the recorded sequence of inserted bonds.
 This allows us to sample any quantity at any time step.
-From the largest-cluster size ${\cal C}_1$ and the second moment of cluster sizes as ${\cal S}_2 = \sum_{i \neq 1} {\cal C}_i^2$ (${\cal C}_1$ is excluded), we obtain two basic quantities--the order parameter $m$ and the susceptibility $\chi \equiv \langle {\cal S}_2 \rangle/N$.
-Further, from the total number of clusters with size in $[s,s+\Delta s]$, with $\Delta s$ being properly chosen, we calculate the cluster-number density $n(s,N)$, which is a crucial quantity in percolation.
+Here, we focus on two basic quantities--the order parameter $m$, and the susceptibility $\chi \equiv \langle \sum_{i \neq 1} {\cal C}_i^2 \rangle/N$.
+From the total number of clusters with size in $[s,s+\Delta s]$, we also calculate the cluster-number density $n(s,N)$.
 By definition, one has $\chi = \sum_s s^2 n(s,N)$.
-We explore the scaling behaviors of these quantities at the pseudo-critical point ${\cal T}_N$, and their dependence on the dynamic deviation $\delta {\cal T} \! \equiv \!
-T-{\cal T}_N$.
+We explore the scaling behaviors of these quantities, and their dependence on the dynamic deviation $\delta {\cal T} \equiv T-{\cal T}_N$.
 To distinguish from the conventional ensemble of fixed bond density, we call such dynamic sampling to be in the event-based ensemble.

-We perform extensive simulations on random graphs and in dimensions from $d=2$ to $6$, and, via systematic analysis, observe the followings.
+We perform extensive simulations on random graphs and on hypercubic lattices in dimensions from $2$ to $6$, and observe the following.
 First, we find that, at ${\cal T}_N$ and in terms of $\delta {\cal T}$, the standard FSS theory applies well to any quantity as $Q(T,N) = N^{Y} \tilde{Q}(\delta {\cal T} N^{1/\nu_1})$, with $Y$ the associated exponent.
-Notice that the correlation-length exponent is unique, which is $\nu_1$ instead of $\nu_2$.
-Second, we reveal that the previously observed exponents, $d_f^+$ and $d_f^-$, correspond to the fractal dimensions in the fluctuation window ${\cal O}(N^{-1/\nu_2})$ at the super- and sub-critical sides of ${\cal T}_N$, respectively, which is outside the standard scaling window ${\cal O}(N^{-1/\nu_1})$.
-Moreover, we propose a crossover scaling theory and derive the values of $d_f^+$ and $d_f^-$.
-All these findings hold true for any spatial dimension and any bond-insertion rules.
+Note that the correlation-length exponent is unique, which is $\nu_1$ instead of $\nu_2$.
+Second, we reveal that the previously observed exponents $d_f^\pm$, correspond to the fractal dimensions in the fluctuation window ${\cal O}(N^{-1/\nu_2})$ at the super- and sub-critical sides of ${\cal T}_N$, respectively.
+Moreover, we propose a crossover scaling theory and derive the values of $d_f^\pm$.
+All these findings hold true for any dimension and a number of bond-insertion rules.
 Finally, we determine with a high precision the percolation threshold and the critical exponents for a number of bond-insertion rules, and identify their universalities.
-For clarity, hereby we only present the numerical results for the basic EP (with the product rule) on random graphs, and will publish other materials elsewhere~\cite{Li_unpublished}.
+For clarity, herein we only present the numerical results for the basic EP (with the product rule) on random graphs, and will publish other results elsewhere~\cite{Li_unpublished}.